trustbloc/docs/docs/source/orb/taskmanager.md

 ### Operation Queue Monitor

-This [task](operationqueue.html#operation-queue-monitor-task) monitors the operation queue to ensure that if a server instance goes down then another instance processes the queued operations.
+The operation queue monitor task monitors the operation queue to ensure that if a server instance goes down then another instance processes the queued operations (see the [operation queue recovery](batchwriter.html#recovery) page for details).
 The scheduled period is set with parameter, [task-manager-check-interval](parameters.html#task-manager-check-interval).